 Within each Introductory Algebra lesson, students are supplied with a scaffolded note-taking guide, called a Study Sheet, as well as a post-study Checkup activity that provides them the opportunity to hone their computational skills by working through a low-stakes, 10-question problem set before starting formal assessment.
 Unit-level Introductory Algebra assessments include a computer-scored test and a scaffolded, teacher-scored test.

-The course is built to state standards and the National Council of Teachers of Mathematics (NCTM).
+The course is built to state standards and informed by the National Council of Teachers of Mathematics (NCTM).

 No required or optional materials.